Questions about applying?

 the quality of applicant’s proposed plan of study (including the quality of the institutions and departments where applicant intends to pursue his/her degree);

 applicant’s potential to succeed as a doctoral student;

 applicant’s experience and motivation relevant to educating a diverse student body in the CSU.

 References should include the referee’s name, address, e-mail, and telephone number.
 One of the three letters must be from the CSU Faculty Mentor.
 If applicant is currently enrolled in a doctoral program, one of the other letters must be from a faculty member at that institution.

 CSU Faculty Position Announcement

-The mentor should provide the student, for inclusion with his/her application, a copy of a recent tenure-track faculty position announcement in the student’s general field of study that has been posted at a CSU campus.
+The Faculty Mentor should provide the student applicant, for inclusion with his/her application, a copy of a recent tenure-track faculty position announcement in the student’s general field of study that has been posted at a CSU campus.
 The purpose of the job posting is to provide evidence that the CSU has recently sought to hire individuals in the field/specialization pursued by the applicant.
 The existence of a job posting in the student’s field does not imply or guarantee that similar jobs will be available when the participant applies for employment in the CSU.
 However, the lack of a relevant job posting in recent years may indicate that there is little demand for faculty in the field pursued by the student.